ericsonga/APCSAReview/_sources/Unit7-ArrayList/topic-7-5-searching.rst

 	pair: search; sequential
 	pair: search; binary

 Computers store vast amounts of data.
 One of the strengths of computers is their ability to find things quickly.
 This ability is called **searching**.
-For the AP CS A exam you will need to know both **sequential search** and **binary search** algorithms.
+For the AP CS A exam you will need to know both **linear (sequential) search** and **binary search** algorithms.

 .. the video is Searching.mov